houcem-ds46/SmartAllocationOptimizer/README.md

   $$\text{maximize} \quad \sum_{p} \left( x[p, \text{firstChoice(p)}] + 0.5 \times x[p, \text{secondChoice(p)}] \right)$$

   `firstChoice(p)` being the first choice project of the person `p` and `secondChoice(p)` being his/her second choice.

-  This function gives full weight to a person's first choice and half weight to their second choice, reflecting the relative importance of these preferences.
+  Notice that we are giving full weight to a person's first choice and half weight to their second choice, reflecting the relative importance of these preferences.

 ### Constraints:
 1. **Assignment Constraint**: